 Slave Fort // Keta, Ghana // est. 1784

 This is an actual scale used to weigh the people kidnapped in the Volta region of Ghana by the Danish right before they were loaded on to slave ships.

-Owners of slave ships did their best to hold as many enslaved people as possible by cramming, chaining, and selectively grouping slaves to maximize space and make travel more profitable.
-Slaves onboard were underfed and treated brutally causing many to die before even arriving at their destination.
+Owners of slave ships did their best to hold as many enslaved people as possible by cramming, chaining, and selectively grouping them to maximize space and make travel more profitable.
+The enslaved Ewe and Anlo onboard were underfed and treated brutally causing many to die before even arriving at their destination.

-Slaves were weighed to determine if they were strong enough to endure the horrific conditions of the Middle Passage.
+The enslaved Ewe and Anlo were weighed to determine if they were strong enough to endure the horrific conditions of the Middle Passage.
 “The trans-Atlantic slave trade was the largest movement of people in history.
 Between 10 and 15 million Africans were forcibly transported across the Atlantic between 1500 and 1900.
 But this figure grossly understates the actual number of Africans enslaved, killed, or displaced as a result of the slave trade.
 At least 2 million Africans–10 to 15 percent–died during the infamous “Middle Passage” across the Atlantic.
 Another 15 to 30 percent died during the march to or confinement along the coast.
-Altogether, for every 100 slaves who reached the New World, another 40 had died in Africa or during the Middle Passage.”
+Altogether, for every 100 enslaved people who reached the New World, another 40 had died in Africa or during the Middle Passage.”